FOREX-Dollar pauses for breath after strongest week since March

 But the scale of the dollar's moves - a 2 percent rise

-against the euro this month - also increases the odds of some
+against the euro this month - also increase the odds of some

 players cashing in some of those gains.